sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 Note: The `<PLATFORM>` folder name is based on the name of your device.
 For example, if you are using a TrimUI Brick, the folder is `tg5040`.

 ### NextUI Installation

+The recommended method to install PortMaster on NextUI devices is to use the [Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).
+Alternatively, you can install it manually by following these steps:

 1. Mount your NextUI SD card to your computer.
 2. Download the latest `.pakz` file from the [releases page](https://github.com/ben16w/minui-portmaster/releases).
 It will be named `PORTS.pakz`.